franespiga/gymfolio/README.md

 Gymfolio also has been successfully used in training Decision Transformers, generating trajectories to train the agent offline.

 ## Example
 An example of the usage of StableBaselines3 is provided in `examples/stable_baselines3.py`.
-It consumes the `data/example.h5` datasets in HDF5 format.
+It uses the `data/example.h5` datasets in HDF5 format.